cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Data availability

-For deliver-or-timeout safety, host state machines MUST have eventual data availability, such that any key-value pairs in state can be eventually retrieved by relayers.
+For deliver-or-timeout safety, host state machines MUST have eventual data availability, such that any key/value pairs in state can be eventually retrieved by relayers.
 For exactly-once safety, data availability is not required.

 For liveness of packet relay, host state machines MUST have bounded transactional liveness (and thus necessarily consensus liveness), such that incoming transactions are confirmed within a block height bound (in particular, less than the timeouts assign to the packets).